Ferroin/Roll35/README.md

 # Roll35

-A Discord bot for rolling against various tables for Pathfinder 1e and related games.
+A Discord bot and Python module for rolling against various tables for Pathfinder 1e and related games.

 ## Features